-Courchevel 1650 is also known as Courchevel Moriond which was its original name.
-It’s a lively village with good nightlife, with a great selection of apres bars and clubs open until the small hours.
-The village is centred on a quiet square and so retains the feel of an Alpine village and the village basks in the sun thanks to its location on a ledge.
+Courchevel 1650, also known as Courchevel Moriond which was its original name, is a lively village with good nightlife, a great selection of apres bars, clubs and of course, exceptional skiing.
+The village is centred on a quiet square and so retains the feel of an Alpine village and the village basks in the sun thanks to it's location on a ledge.
 It is perfectly suited for those young and old alike and it's amazing ski area is an experience you won't forget.

-The ski area of Courchevel 1650 is predominantly made up of green and blue runs but due to the excellent lift system you are very quickly into the whole of the Three Valleys ski regions. .
+The ski area of Courchevel 1650 is predominantly made up of green and blue runs but due to the excellent lift system you are very quickly into the whole of the Three Valleys ski regions.
 The slopes above Courchevel 1650 are wide and usually a little quieter than those higher on the mountain and there are some good areas for heading off-piste.
 There are also some great tree-lined runs for days when the weather closes in so it has a little bit of everything.

-There is a free bus links all the other Courchevel villages from early morning until around 1am and so you can go easily up to Courchevel 1850 for its more jet set nightlife if you wish and as the Aquamotion centre is just below 1650 it’s very easy to get to, in fact it’s just a few minutes’ walk from our chalets or hop on the free bus.
-There are also 2 lifts from 1650 into 1850, ensuring that easy access into the whole of the Three Valleys are including Meribel and Val Thorens.
+There is a free bus service that links all the other Courchevel villages from early morning until around 1am so you can easily head up to Courchevel 1850 to experience it's jet set nightlife, shops and restaurants.
+There are also 2 lifts from 1650 into 1850, ensuring that you have easy access into the whole of the Three Valleys area including Meribel and Val Thorens.

 Our two chalets in Courchevel 1650 are located in a quiet area with stunning views over the mountains and valleys below and bask in the sun in the afternoon.
-Chalet Golden Eagle sleeps 10 people in 5 bedrooms and chalet Eagles Next sleeps up to 12 in 6 bedrooms.
+Chalet Golden Eagle sleeps 10 people in 5 bedrooms and Chalet Eagles Nest sleeps up to 12 in 6 bedrooms.
 As they are situated next to each other they are ideal for larger groups and they are only a few minutes walk to the main lifts and pistes.
 If you’re all for stunning views and spectacular skiing, be sure to check out our chalets in Courchevel 1650.

-Moriond is renowned for its vibrant night life and après ski venues.
-After a day on the mountain, many choose to visit La Boulotte Bar for après ski.
+Moriond is renowned for it's vibrant night life.
+After a day on the mountains, many choose to visit La Boulotte Bar.
 It has some great live music throughout the winter season and is popular with holiday makers and locals alike.
 Le Bubble and the Funky Fox are always geared up for a big party and they are consequently the two most popular bars for late night drinks.
-For a quiet relaxing tipple by the fireside the Fire & Ice bar at Le Portetta is an excellent place to unwind.
+For a quiet relaxing tipple by the fireside the Fire and Ice bar at Le Portetta is an excellent place to unwind.

 There are four airports within easy reach of our resorts: